 If it becomes necessary to pick your children up from school early we have a sign out tablet at the office.
 Please give the print out to the class teacher when you pick your child up.

-Lost property collected during the term is held in the front of the old boiler room in the car park.
+Lost property collected during the term is held in the lost property shed in the carpark.
 We make every effort to return clothing to owners, but this is very difficult if clothing is not named.
-Lost property is displayed outside Room 1 every Friday afternoon.
+Lost property is displayed every fine Friday afternoon.
 After a period of time, unclaimed items are donated to the Salvation Army.

 We send home a newsletter every Tuesday to let parents know what is happening in the school.
-Newsletters can be viewed on our website or emailed if you indicate to the office that you would like this to happen.
+Newsletters can be viewed on our website or through the school app.

 Please let the school know as soon as possible if you have any concerns.
 For learning and classroom issues please see your child’s classroom teacher first.
 For any school issues please see Kathryn Arbon or Donna Soljan.